-The capacity of a process is usually determined by its bottlenecks.
-The cycle time of a bottleneck has a direct impact on the entire process’ takt time.
-Bottlenecks, while not a bad thing per se, can be perceived as the weakest link of the process chain.
-Process constraints can be reduced with targeted action plans, e.g. the 5 focusing steps, resulting in improved process throughput.
+Bottlenecks usually determine the capacity of a process.
+The cycle time of the constraint has a direct impact on the entire process’s takt time.
+While bottlenecks are not a bad thing per se, they can be perceived as the weakest link in the process chain.
+Process constraints can be reduced with targeted action plans, e.g., the five focusing steps, resulting in improved process throughput.

 Why do bottlenecks occur?

-Bottlenecks develop simply because in any process - be it a manufacturing line or business process - different activities take different amounts of time, or various stages have different capacity, due to uneven numbers of resources.
+Bottlenecks develop simply because in any process - be it a manufacturing line or business process - different activities take different amounts of time, or various stages have an uneven capacity, to unequal numbers of resources.

-Uneven flows and resources at different stages can sometimes be connected to overproduction.
-Rather than producing what’s ordered, teams produce what they can within the time and material capacity that they have.
+Uneven flows at different stages can sometimes connect to overproduction.
+Rather than producing what’s ordered, teams produce what they can within the time and material capacity they have.
 Instead of tricking the bottleneck to their advantage, the situation is becoming worse.
 Now the warehouses are full of finished products, demand for which may have changed in the meantime.

 Constraints can also be a result of bad planning and poor coordination (see the bullwhip effect).

-A bottleneck can also pose a high economical risk, e.g., because it typically runs on full capacity, potentially increasing wear and tear of machinery, and lacking redundancy.
-For example, if a plastic molder has to produce a large part, for which there is only one injection molding machine available, this machine itself will become the bottleneck, developing a potential risk of significant idle time for the whole line, was the machine to break down.
+A bottleneck can also pose a high economic risk, e.g., because it typically runs at 100% capacity, potentially increasing the wear and tear of machines and lacking redundancy.
+For example, if a plastic molder has to produce a large part, for which there is only one injection molding machine available, this machine itself will become the bottleneck.
+It means a potential risk of significant idle time for the whole line was the machine to break down.

 The reason why constraints are so predominant in the supply chain is a good phenomenon having gone bad.
-In the 1970s, computerized material planning became successful - those systems (MRP, ERP) had high accuracy and managers loved them, but sometimes they were not updated and teams would trust the machines completely, rather than seeing what was happening on their production floor, which led to an oversupply of material.
+In the 1970s, computerized material planning became successful - those systems (MRP, ERP) had high accuracy, and managers loved them.
+But sometimes, they were not updated, and teams would trust the machines completely rather than see what was happening on their production floor, which led to an oversupply of material.

 Finally, bottlenecks occur also because of batch processing.
 Machines and workers are sometimes only available at limited times during the day or week.
-To increase efficiency, the raw materials are therefore organized in batches so that the time windows are fully utilized.
-The problem with this is that it’s tolerated that an excessive amount of raw material or semi-finished products accumulate in the preceding step, which in turn cements the bottleneck and represents muda (waste).
+Therefore, to increase efficiency, the raw materials are organized in batches so that the time windows are utilized fully.
+The problem with this is that it tolerates that an excessive amount of raw material or semi-finished products accumulate in the preceding step, which, in turn, cements the bottleneck and represents muda (waste).

 In a traditional batch-and-queue system, steps 1 and 2 will quickly form an overload of inventory occurring at step 3, making it the bottleneck, with steps 4 and 5 standing idle waiting for step 3 to complete.

-Bottlenecks not only cause waste through overproduction but also lead to the steps down the line from them to continuous periods of standing idle.
+Bottlenecks don’t just cause waste through overproduction.
+They also lead to the steps down the line from them to continuous periods of standing idle.

-How to solve bottlenecks with the 5 focusing steps?
+How to solve bottlenecks with the five focusing steps?

-One of the thinkers, that the Lean movement borrowed from, was Eliyahu Goldratt.
-He introduced a methodology known as the 5 focusing steps, which worked specifically on improving throughput, driving down cycle times, and elevating customer satisfaction.
-The 5 steps are introducing positive changes through ..bottlenecks!
+One of the thinkers that the Lean movement borrowed from was Eliyahu Goldratt.
+He introduced a methodology known as the five focusing steps, which worked on improving throughput.
+It drove down cycle times and increased customer satisfaction.
+The five steps are introducing positive changes through ..bottlenecks!

 Step 1: Identify the bottleneck

-Goldratt’s theory of constraints stipulated, that if you improved throughput anywhere else other than the point of the bottleneck, you’d cause even further losses.
-It can be seen in the above table - if we improve the throughput of steps 1 and 2, even more items will pile up in front of step 3.
-If step 5’s throughput was improved, this too would be a waste, because its new improved speed could never be tried, since step 3 is not able to supply it at a speed that it’d need to reach its full capacity.
+Goldratt’s Theory of Constraints stipulates that if you improve throughput anywhere else other than the point of the bottleneck, you will cause even more loss.
+Looking at the table above - if we improve the throughput of steps 1 and 2, even more items will pile up in front of step 3.
+If we improve step 5 throughput, this also will be a waste because it can never reach its new, improved speed.
+That is because step 3 cannot supply step 5 fast enough.

-Leaders going on a Gemba walk should be on an outlook for people or machines that are always busy, while other people stand idly.
-It’s quite common for the person or machine, that has a large pile of work in front, to be the bottleneck.
+Leaders going on a Gemba walk should be on the outlook for people or machines who are always busy while others stand idly.
+It’s typical for the person or apparatus with a pile of work ahead of them to be the bottleneck.